-If you are part of the LGBT community, the need to have a comprehensive estate plan in place takes on a heightened importance.
-Fortunately, laws in the United States relating to LGBT issues have started to change for the better in recent years; however, change takes time.
+If you are part of the LGBTQ community, the need to have a comprehensive estate plan in place takes on a heightened importance.
+Fortunately, laws in the United States relating to LGBTQ issues have started to change for the better in recent years; however, change takes time.
 In the meantime, a well drafted estate plan can go a long way toward protecting you, your partner, and your loved ones.

-Why LGBT Estate Planning Is Important
+Why LGBTQ Estate Planning Is Important

 Not all that long ago, same-sex marriage was prohibited throughout the entire United States.
-As a result of the tireless efforts of members of the LGBT community and their supporters, the Supreme Court of the United States made marriage equality the law, meaning no state can prohibit same-sex marriage.
+As a result of the tireless efforts of members of the LGBTQ community and their supporters, the Supreme Court of the United States made marriage equality the law, meaning no state can prohibit same-sex marriage.
 For same-sex couples who choose to enter into marriage, many of the legal issues previously faced by same-sex couples are no longer an issue.
 Not all couples decide to marry though.
-In addition, while the ability to legally marry has eradicated some of the legal issues faced by members of the LGBT community, it has not erased all of the issues.
-Some common legal issues you may still face as a member of the LGBT community include:
+In addition, while the ability to legally marry has eradicated some of the legal issues faced by members of the LGBTQ community, it has not erased all of the issues.
+Some common legal issues you may still face as a member of the LGBTQ community include:

 - Decisions-making authority – in the event of your incapacity, you likely want your partner to have the legal authority to make crucial health care related decisions for you if you cannot make them yourself.
 If you are not legally married, however, your partner will not have that authority unless you plan ahead.
 Granting that authority ahead of time in an advanced directive is particularly important if you believe an unsupportive family member might not recognize your partner’s status in your life.